codesoap/ytools/README.md

-`ytools` is a set of simple tools to interact with youtube via the terminal.
+`ytools` is a set of simple tools to interact with YouTube via the terminal.

 # Usage
 ```console